Stellify-Software-Ltd/stellify/README.md

 Stellify abstracts and standardises and your ***entire*** web application in this way, making it possible to pull updates in from a central remote store that update ***entire*** applications, all whilst remaining mindful of how changes will impact other parts of your application.
 Introducing AI to the mix, it's not difficult to see how a simple shift to storing code in this way can really introduce some very powerful ways of maintaining, developing and deploying your web applications.

 Other benefits of this approach include:
+- Benefits derived from combinining all the underlying technology, frameworks, libraries under one, standardised, umbrella language
 - Increased portability of code
 - Cross-language generation
 - Ease and increased speed of delivery and backup